Budapest with Kids: A Mom's Complete Guide to Hungary's Most Magical City

 Where to Stay in Budapest with Kids

-We stayed on the Pest side, in District V (the Inner City), and I would recommend the same for families.
-It is central, walkable, close to the metro and tram lines, and you are within easy reach of most major attractions.
+I stayed on the Pest side, in District V (the Inner City), and I'd recommend the same for families.
+It's central, walkable, close to the metro and tram lines, and you're within easy reach of most major attractions.
 The Parliament building, the ruin bars, and the Central Market Hall are all walkable from District V, and you can take the metro to City Park for Szechenyi in about 15 minutes.

-For families, I would suggest looking at apartment rentals rather than hotels.
-We rented a three-bedroom apartment near Vaci Street and it was a game-changer -- we had a kitchen for breakfasts and snacks, a washing machine (essential for traveling with kids), and more space than any hotel room would have offered.
+For families, look at apartment rentals rather than hotels.
+I rented a two-bedroom apartment near Vaci Street and it was a game-changer.
+A kitchen for breakfasts and snacks, a washing machine (essential for traveling with a kid), and more space than any hotel room would have offered.
 Apartment rentals in Budapest are remarkably affordable, especially compared to Western European cities.

 If you prefer hotels, look for family rooms or suites in the District V or District VI area.
 Many hotels in Budapest offer family-friendly amenities like cribs, extra beds, and some even have small play areas.